OctaForge/libostd/README.md

 # octastd

-New standard library for the upcoming OctaForge native API
+OctaSTD is a collection of C++ utilities to aid the upcoming OctaForge C++ API.
+It provides containers (dynamic arrays etc) as well as other utilities.

+Currently implemented: